Terms of Sales

 - Shop at 35, rue Rambuteau 75004 Paris: 01.57.40.84.55

 2.5.
-If you choose a Click & Collect Order withdrawal from the Sète or Valence Stores
+If you choose to pick up your Click & Collect order at the Sète or Valence stores

 How to contact the Merchant: